-Mitch is currently a shareholder at Hungerford Nichols Certified Public Accountants in Grand Rapids, Michigan.
-His firm has several niche industries including nonprofit organizations.
-He is also active as a long-time treasurer in his Grand Rapids church, and volunteers in a professional capacity with several Michigan Association of CPA professional groups.
-He and his wife, Jan, became interested in counseling ministries and, in particular, counseling of missionaries and their children through their long friendship with Tim and Cindy Hibma, who currently serve as president and vice president of NCF.
+Mitch and his wife, Jan, became interested in counseling ministries and, in particular, counseling of missionaries and their children through their long friendship with Tim and Cindy Hibma, who currently serve as president and vice president of NCF.

-He and Jan have four children and two grandchildren.
-A native of South Dakota, his hobbies consist of adding to his boyhood collection of baseball cards, and he plans to reassemble a vintage sound system to accommodate his reel-to-reel and vinyl record collection of classic rock.
+He and his wife, Jan, have four children and three grandchildren.
+A native of South Dakota, Mitch's hobbies include adding to his boyhood collection of baseball cards and plans to reassemble a vintage sound system to accommodate his reel-to-reel and vinyl record collection of classic rock.

 Kristy serves as the Director of Missionary Kid Care at International Ministries, based outside Philadelphia, Pennsylvania.
 She grew up in Japan as a missionary kid, so understands first hand the challenges of living cross-culturally and the need for quality care for missionary families.
 Kristy holds a Psy.D. in Clinical Psychology from Rosemead School of Psychology.
 She is passionate about applying psychology to the world of missions.
 Kristy and her husband, Matthew, share a love of Japanese food, exploring new places, and making a difference in people’s lives.